onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 While a single nuclear weapon exists on this planet, we are a failure as a species.
 We should all be insulted by this truth
-We are a failure as a species only as much as our current capacity for the biggest blast radius
+We are a failure as a species only as much as our current capacity for the biggest blast radius we know so much and yet we're incapable of figuring out how not to spend 10% or a double digit percentage or however much on militarism as a species

 From divide and conquer to integrate and prosper